 Installing WarehousePG

-Describes how to install the WarehousePG software binaries on all of the hosts that will comprise your WarehousePG cluster, how to enable passwordless SSH for the gpadmin
+Describes how to install the WarehousePG software binaries on all of the hosts that will comprise your WarehousePG cluster, how to enable passwordless SSH for the gpadmin user, and how to verify the installation.

 Perform the following tasks in order: